The late-time radio behavior of GRB afterglows: testing the standard model: Introduction

 \section{Introduction}

-It is widely thought that the afterglow emission of a gamma-ray burst (GRB) originates as synchrotron radiation from electrons accelerated in the shock resulting from the interaction of the GRB jet with the circumburst medium (CBM) \citep[e.g.][]{pacz93,sari98,piran04}.
-This standard fireball model predicts that the afterglow emission from X-ray to radio behaves as a series of (smoothly) connected power laws of the form $f_{\nu} \propto t^{\alpha}$, where the index $\alpha$ depends on the index of the electron energy distribution $p$ and on the frequency in relation to the (evolving) breaks in the afterglow spectrum \citep[e.g.][]{granotsari02}.
+It is widely thought that the afterglow emission of a gamma-ray burst (GRB) originates as synchrotron radiation from electrons accelerated in the shock resulting from the interaction of the GRB jet with the circumburst medium \citep[CBM; e.g.][]{pacz93,sari98,piran04}.
+This standard fireball model predicts that the afterglow emission from X-ray to radio behaves as a series of (smoothly connected) power laws of the form $f_{\nu} \propto t^{\alpha}$, where the index $\alpha$ depends on the index of the electron energy distribution $p$ and on the frequency in relation to the (evolving) breaks in the afterglow spectrum \citep[e.g.][]{granotsari02}.
 These break frequencies are the self-absorption frequency $\nu_a$, the characteristic synchrotron frequency $\nu_m$ and the cooling frequency $\nu_c$.
 The relativistic nature of the jet and the resulting beaming of the emission from the jet is expected to cause an achromatic steepening of the light curve, known as a jet break, when the beaming angle becomes similar to the jet opening angle \citep{mrees99, rhoads99,sari99}.

-However, a problem with this interpretation was brought up in a series of papers showing that a population of radio-quiet GRBs exists \citep{hancock13,ronning17,ronning18}.
-It was also argued that these bursts (roughly a third of all GRBs) do not simply lack an observed radio afterglow due to insufficiently deep observations, but are indeed \emph{intrinsically} radio-quiet. \citet{ronning18} further suggested that the two populations have different progenitor scenarios: the loud GRBs are typically longer and more luminous in $\gamma$-rays (especially at GeV energies where only loud GRBs are detected), and the loud bursts alone show an anti-correlation between prompt duration and redshift.
-Active galactic nuclei (AGN) exhibit a similar radio quiet vs. loud dichotomy \citep[][]{xu99}. \citet{chiaberge11} have suggested that black holes with more mass and spin are responsible for the radio-loud AGN.
+However, this model has not been able to explain all features of GRB afterglows.
+In particular, it has difficulty with what appears to be a population of radio quiet GRBs \citep{hancock13,ronning17,ronning18}.
+It was argued that these bursts (roughly a third of all GRBs) do not simply lack an observed radio afterglow due to insufficiently deep observations, but are indeed \emph{intrinsically} radio-quiet. \citet{ronning18} further suggested that the two populations may have different progenitors: the radio-loud GRBs are typically longer and more luminous in $\gamma$-rays (especially at GeV energies where only radio-loud GRBs are detected), and the radio-loud bursts alone show an anti-correlation between prompt duration and redshift.
+Active galactic nuclei (AGN) exhibit a similar radio-quiet vs. radio-loud dichotomy \citep[][]{xu99}. \citet{chiaberge11} have suggested that radio-loud AGN require more massive and faster-spinning black holes than radio-quiet ones.